First-Time Buyer

 first-time buyer

 Buying your first home is exciting, but we know it can feel overwhelming, too.
-That’s why we’ve put together this guide to help you understand the key stages, the costs, and decisions involved in securing your first mortgage and taking your first steps on the property ladder.
+To help make the process easier, we’ve put together this guide to help you understand the key stages, costs, and decisions involved in securing your mortgage and taking your first steps on the property ladder.

 How much can I borrow as a first-time buyer?